 There’s more to the Granite Gorge Nature Park than just the animals.
-There are some nice walks inside the park and plenty of beautiful forests that you can explore nearby.
-There’s also an awesome swimming hole nearby called the Granite Creek Weir where you can cool off on a hot day without the worry of crocodiles lurking nearby.
+There are some scenic trails inside the park and plenty of beautiful forests that you can explore nearby.
+There’s also an awesome swimming hole nearby called the Granite Creek Weir, where you can cool off on a hot day without the worry of crocodiles lurking nearby.

-The Atherton Tablelands are well known for their incredible waterfalls and Millaa Millaa waterfall is definitely the jewel of the Atherton Tablelands Waterfalls
+The Atherton Tablelands are known for their beautiful waterfalls, and Millaa Millaa Falls is a standout.

 Visit Davies Creek Falls

-If you love waterfalls, consider joining a waterfalls tour and heading off on a waterfall discovery adventure to visit the other falls in the region.
-Follow the waterfall driving route of around 17 km for a chance to visit some of the region’s famous falls and swimming holes!
+If you love stunning waterfalls, consider joining a waterfalls tour and heading off on a waterfall discovery adventure to visit the other falls in tropical North Queensland, Tablelands.
+Follow the waterfall driving route of around 17 km to visit some of the region’s famous falls and swimming holes!

-The Atherton Tablelands are known for their incredible cuisine, specializing in all kinds of delicious products like dairy, seafood, produce, coffee, and tea.
+Aside from the Atherton Tablelands attractions, the region is known for their incredible cuisine, specialising in all kinds of delicious local produce like dairy, seafood, produce, coffee, and tea.

-One of the top tea producers in the region, the Nerada Tea Factory, provides an opportunity to take a tour of the facilities and taste some of the specialty teas frown on site.
-It’s a great way to learn more about tea and to sharpen your tea pallet while enjoying beautiful views of the region.
+One of the top tea producers in the region, the Nerada Tea Factory, offers you the chance to tour the facilities and taste some of the specialty teas grown on-site.
+It’s a great way to learn more about tea and to sharpen your taste buds while enjoying beautiful views of the region.

-Tree kangaroos are a weird and wonderful marsupial that can only be found on the island of New Guinea and in Northeast Queensland.
-They are much smaller than their better-known kangaroo cousins and have slightly darker, richer colouring in their fur.
+Tree kangaroos are a weird and wonderful marsupial that can only be found on the island of New Guinea and in tropical North Queensland.
+They are much smaller than their better-known kangaroo cousins and have slightly darker but richer colouring in their fur.

 Tree kangaroos are considered endangered species, as their population has declined in recent years due to hunting and the destruction of their habitats.
-The tree kangaroos can be spotted in a number of places around Atherton Tablelands, but it’s unlikely that you’ll be lucky to find them without help on a local guide.
+These tree kangaroos can be spotted in a number of national parks around Atherton Tablelands, but it’s unlikely that you’ll be lucky to find them without help from a local guide.

-Luckily, during our visit, our fabulous guide James from FNQ Nature Tours, was able to spot these unique creates and give us a chance to admire them in their natural environment.
+Luckily, during our visit, our fabulous guide, James from FNQ Nature Tours, was able to spot these unique creations and give us a chance to admire them in their natural environment.

 Just to the west of Crater Lakes National Park, you’ll find the town of Yungaburra.
-The town is small but full of eclectic character, and tourists often stop here on their way in or out of the Atherton Tablelands.
-While in town, make sure to visit the market to browse stalls with handcrafted goods as well as local produce and specialty foods.
+One of the most picturesque towns in Atherton Tablelands, Yungaburra is small but full of eclectic character, and tourists often stop here on their way in or out of the Atherton Tablelands.
+While in town, make sure to visit the market to browse stalls selling handcrafted goods, fresh produce, and specialty foods.

 For your best chance of seeing them, visit at dusk or dawn, although thanks to our fabulous guide, James from FNQ Nature Tours, we were able to spot them during the day!

-It is possible to visit the Atherton Tablelands by yourself in order to drive to the different points of interest within the region.
-However, in order to truly experience the best of the area, we suggest taking an Atherton Tablelands tour with a reputable local provider.
+You can visit the Atherton Tablelands by yourself and drive to the different points of interest.
+However, to truly experience the best of the area, we suggest taking an Atherton Tablelands tour with a reputable local provider.

 We had a great time visiting the region with FNQ Nature Tours.
 Our guide, James, was a real expert in the region and its ecosystems and was able to put together an itinerary for us that included all of the above spots and more!

-Atherton Tablelands may not be as popular or crowded of a destination like Daintree National Park is, but that’s exactly what makes it so special.
-If you love amazing natural sights, local produce, and are excited to spot some unique Australian wildlife, Atherton Tablelands is a place worth visiting!
+Atherton Tablelands may not be as popular or crowded of a destination as Daintree National Park, the Danbulla National Park with the unique cathedral fig tree, or the Great Barrier Reef, but that’s exactly what makes it so special.
+If you love amazing natural sights and local produce and are excited to spot some unique Australian wildlife, Atherton Tablelands is a place worth visiting!

 Have you ever been to the Atherton Tablelands?
 What was your favourite place you visited or the first place you would visit?